 Indications

 Clotrimazole is a synthetic imidazole with a broad spectrum of antimycotic activity.[1]
-Clotrimazole is an FDA-approved drug to treat oral candidiasis, vaginal candidiasis, and dermatomycoses.
-Clotrimazole is effective in the treatment of skin infections such as athlete's foot, jock itch, ringworm, pityriasis versicolor, intertrigo, and erythrasma.[2][3]
+Clotrimazole is an FDA-approved drug to treat oral candidiasis, vulvovaginal candidiasis, and dermatomycoses.
+This drug is an effective treatment for skin infections such as athlete's foot, jock itch, ringworm, pityriasis versicolor, intertrigo, and erythrasma.[2][3]

-In addition, clotrimazole has some activity against certain gram-positive bacteria, and at very high concentrations, has activity against Trichomonas spp.[4]
-In adults and children older than 12 years, the FDA has approved the use of clotrimazole in combination with betamethasone propionate (corticosteroid) for the topical treatment of inflammatory tinea due to Epidermophyton floccosum and Trichophyton.
-However, caution should be exercised, as the use of such combinations can aggravate fungal infections.[5]
+Additionally, clotrimazole has some activity against certain gram-positive bacteria and, at very high concentrations, has activity against Trichomonas spp.[4]
+In adults and children older than 12, the FDA has approved the use of clotrimazole in combination with betamethasone propionate (corticosteroid) for the topical treatment of inflammatory tinea due to Epidermophyton floccosum and Trichophyton.
+However, caution should be exercised, as such combinations can aggravate fungal infections.[5]

 Mechanism of Action